vcherkassky/cloudroutes-developerdocs/Creating_Monitors.md

       jdata = request.json

       ## Delete the Monitor
-      monitor.get(cid, rdb)
+      monitor.get(urldata['cid'], rdb)
-      if jdata['check_key'] == monitor.url and atype == monitor.ctype:
+      if jdata['check_key'] == monitor.url and urldata['atype'] == monitor.ctype:
         monitor.healthcheck = "failed"
         result = monitor.webCheck(rdb)
       replydata['data'] = "{'success':'True'}"
       return replydata

-When the `webCheck` method is called it will be given 5 arguments; `request`, `monitor`, `cid`, `atype` and `rdb`.
+When the `webCheck` method is called it will be given 4 arguments; `request`, `monitor`, `urldata` and `rdb`.
 The `request` argument is the full `request` object from Flask, this contains all POST data and Headers of the API request.
 The `monitor` argument is an object for the `Monitor` class, in the example above we use the `get`, `healthcheck` and `webCheck` methods from this class.

+The `urldata` argument is a dictionary that contains data from the URL making the request.
+The dictionary contains `cid`, `atype`, `check_key` and `action`.
 The `cid` is the monitor ID value passed from the URL, this is not a validated ID and should be treated the same as any user input.
-The `atype` argument is the type of API being requested, this is essentially the `ctype` key in the monitors meta data.
+The `atype` value is the type of API being requested, this is essentially the `ctype` key in the monitors meta data.
+The `check_key` is an optional URL parameter, if it exists in the URL it can be compared with `monitor.url` as a validator, this is essentually an API Key.
+The `action` key is also an optional URL parameter, and is used in webhook requests to specify failed or healthy requests.

 The `rdb` object is a connection object to the RethinkDB database store.

 In the above example if the POST data contains a JSON string that has a key `check_key` and that key is the same as the `monitor.url` objects value, and the `atype` value is the same as the `monitor.cytype` objects value.
 The `monitor.healthcheck` object will be set to `failed` and the `monitor.webCheck` method will be called.
 This method will send a health check message to the backend [crbridge](https://github.com/asm-products/cloudroutes-service/tree/master/crbridge) process.
 This process will process the failed monitor and perform necessary reactions.